AnyLog-co/documentation/sql setup.md

 * `[format type]` - An optional parameter to specify the format of the reply.
 The format options are `table` (default) and `json`.

 The output presents every table declared in the global metadata layer for the named database, regardless of whether the table exists on the local node.

-If the database name is an asterisk (`*`), all tables declared in the global metadata layer are listed.

 **Examples**: